 10.3.1.5 The Baker's Arms Public House is a Grade II listed building and the only hostelry in the Parish.
 It is a noteworthy feature of the local streetscape that provides a service to the community and, more significantly, contributes to tourism as an attraction for visitors to Lower Mill Estate.
 Its significance has been gauged by its registration in January 2019 as an asset of community value.

 10.3.2 Local Green Spaces

-SKPOL10 - Local Green Spaces
+SKPOL9 - Local Green Spaces

-The following open spaces identified on the Proposals Map, and shown on the map below, are designated as local green spaces:
+The following open spaces identified on the Map 5 below are designated as local green spaces:

 - Neigh Bridge Country Park; - Village Lake (Lake 99).